mmmhdp/obsidian_backup/Git.md

 rebase
 log
-checkout(with the HEAD, not only branches) checkout hash_of_the_commit ^ (part of a relative reference to parent of the current HEAD value, but u can put a number after to choose the special parent, if there are a lot of them) ex: git checkout main^
+checkout(with the HEAD, not only branches) checkout hash_of_the_commit

+^ (part of a relative reference to parent of the current HEAD value, but u can put a number after to choose the special parent, if there are a lot of them) ex: git checkout mai

 ~num_of_steps (works as ^)
-^ and ~ can be mixed and repited in the "oneline" ex of forcing branch 3 commits back: git branch -f main HEAD~3 reset point_of_state_reset_to (for local repos, "time travelling") revert point_of_reverting (for remote repos, new commit ahead with CHANGES, what we should do to get back in time) cherry-pick hash_of_commit1 hash_of_commit2 and so on rebase -i point_of_reversing (manual reordering and working with commits, creates a new branch as fork to point of reversing) commit --amend (replace current comment with new_configured one ) tag name_of_version point_of_tagging describe reference_name(HEAD if nothing) (anything that can be assign to commit) (give you info about nearest ancestor tag to u curr pos)
+^ and ~ can be mixed and repited in the "oneline"

+ex of forcing branch 3 commits back: git branch -f main HEAD~3

+reset point_of_state_reset_to (for local repos, "time travelling")

+revert point_of_reverting (for remote repos, new commit ahead with CHANGES, what we should do to get back in time)

+cherry-pick hash_of_commit1 hash_of_commit2 and so on

+rebase -i point_of_reversing (manual reordering and working with commits, creates a new branch as fork to point of reversing) commit --amend (replace current comment with new_configured one )

+tag name_of_version point_of_tagging

+describe reference_name(HEAD if nothing) (anything that can be assign to commit) (give you info about nearest ancestor tag to u curr pos)

 clone